It’s never too early to look at scholarships. Check out these scholarships for students to minimize or eliminate school debt.

 Deadline: March

-Description/Criteria: Offered to African American high school seniors planning to attend a four-year college full time, in any state.
+Description/Criteria: Offered to African American high school seniors planning to attend a four-year college full-time in any state.
 Must have a GPA of 3.0 or better.
 Funds may be used for tuition or board.
 Dependents of a member of Jack and Jill are not eligible.

 National Society of Professional Engineers Scholarship